niallbryant/NitishGadangi/README.md

   </a>
 </p>

-> **Thanks to Team Hack and Judges for coming up with this hackathon and providing us a platform to exibit our skills**
+> **Thanks to Team HAC and Judges for coming up with this hackathon and providing us a platform to exibit our skills**

 ### A Community-driven platform which fills the gap between the Plasma Donors and Patients who are in requirement of plasma.